 The agency is required to give a reasonable analysis of the specific areas where the proposed staffing is inadequate.
 Conclusory statements by the agency should not be enough.
 The Court of Federal Claims made this clear in its decisions.

-If your proposal includes a substantial difference than what the government estimated then you may have a problem when filing a bid protest.
+If your bid proposal includes a substantial difference than what the government estimated then you may have a problem when filing a bid protest.
 Keeping in mind that an estimate is just that –an estimate.

-The agency sometimes uses its undisclosed independent government estimate as a rigid measurement tool.
+The agency sometimes uses its undisclosed independent government cost estimate as a rigid measurement tool.
 This takes away the substantive meaning of the word “estimate.”
-Typically, if you fall short by a slight margin, your proposal would more than likely be adversely rated.
+Typically, if you fall short by a slight margin, your bid proposal would more than likely be adversely rated.
 A correct analysis for the government is to state in its proposal that if you fall below a certain number.

 COFC standard: The U.S. Court of Federal Claims ruled that “[T]o show entitlement to relief on a claim that the agency used undisclosed evaluation factors, plaintiff must prove that the government evaluated the proposals received on a significantly different basis than announced in the solicitation and that the plaintiff has been prejudiced as a result.”
 Hydro Eng’g, Inc. v.
 United States, 37 Fed.
 Cl.
 448, 471 (1997) (emphasis added).